 - Bring the curry to a gentle simmer and cook for a further 10 minutes, or until the vegetables are tender.
 Stir in the beans/peas (and spinach, if using) and cook for 3–4 minutes.

-- Stir in the chopped coriander and lemon juice, then season to taste with salt and freshly ground black pepper.
-Spoon onto a warmed serving dish or into four warmed serving dishes and garnish with extra coriander leaves.
+- Stir in 2 tbsp of cilantro and the lemon juice, then season to taste with salt and freshly ground black pepper.
+Spoon onto a warmed serving dish or into four warmed serving dishes and garnish with additional cilantro.

 What I’ll be up to…